 Recitation of the Rosary6This is a Gospel Prayer, it takes place in church each day after the Morning Mass and before the noon Mass on Friday.
 It is recited for the intention of respect for all human life, from conception to natural end.
 You can also pray the rosary privately, at home or in church.
 A single decade only takes a couple of minutes!

 Lenten Lunches7Fridays are a special day of penance.
 After the noon Mass ‘Hunger Lunches’ will be served in the Parish Hall (with occasional exceptions: please check the parish newsletter each week).
 You will be served with a bowl of soup, a bread roll and a hot drink.
-Your donation (we suggest at least £2) will go to our efforts to support families in Syria, with Aid to the Church in Need (www.acnuk.org).
+Your donation (we suggest at least £2) will go to our efforts to support persecuted Christians in Iraq, with Aid to the Church in Need (www.acnuk.org).
+Lenten lunches take place each Friday, beginning on 22nd March.

 First Friday Evening8 7 – 8pm on the first Friday of each month, a gentle time of prayer before the Blessed Sacrament with music and reflection.
 Especially important for Readers, Eucharistic Ministers and all who serve.